 An initial visual inspection reveals a thick layer of C4 rubber, appearing almost as thick as the rubber on the Evolv Shamans, and our testers thought these shoes would climb like bricks.
 We were wrong.
 The Quantum offered great sensitivity - right out of the box.

 We took them out for their first test drive up a new route on the east side of Yosemite's Middle Cathedral Rock, where we encountered face climbing on edges and ripples.
 The Quantum let us feel it all as we smeared our way up unfamiliar terrain.
-Though they didn't edge as well as the Tenaya Tarifa on knob climbs in Tuolumne, they did allow us to feel every edge and crystal foot hold.
-Where a stiffer shoe like the TC Pro offers more support for all day action, we appreciated the Quantums more sensitive approach to sending.
+Though they didn't edge as well as the Tenaya Tarifa on knob climbs in Tuolumne, they did allow us to feel every edge and crystal foothold.
+Where a stiffer shoe like the TC Pro or the Butora Altura offers more support for all-day action, we appreciated the Quantums more sensitive approach to sending.
 The super sticky C4 rubber performed well on slick Yosemite granite.
 Despite some unsettling squeaky noises, our feet stayed put on glassy holds at Sentinel Creek, and water polished faces at the Tioga crag.

 These wide shoes kept our fat footed testers happy, and they are the most comfortable shoes in this year's line up.
 The Quantums are the widest model in this year's model, and our testers who liked the narrow Tenaya Tarifa felt the Quantums were too wide and tended to roll in cracks.

-$184.95 puts the Quantums on the more expensive side of this season's selection, but still less expensive than our Editors' Choice Award winner, the La Sportiva Genius.
+$184.95 puts the Quantums on the more expensive side of this season's selection.
 While we don't do any specific durability testing, the Quantums show no signs of damage after many pitches of crack climbing.
 After many days of lacing and unlacing, we didn't notice any damage to the lace holes, and the thick toe rand and basic design look like they would fare well in the hands of a skilled resoler.
-If you're looking to save some dough, check out our Best Buy Award winner, the LaSportiva Skwama.
-The Skwama isn't as comfortable as the Quantum, but it climbs well on a variety of rock types and angles.